-- continues after initial discovery or IRB approval of corrective action plan or - is initially discovered to have already occurred more than once - suggests that non-compliance will continue if there is no intervention, or - increases the risk of serious non-compliance, or - if continued, could potentially significantly increase risks to, or jeopardize the safety, welfare, and/or rights of subjects or others, or if continued, could decrease potential benefits (the scientific integrity of the research).
+- continues after initial discovery or IRB approval of corrective action plan or - suggests that non-compliance will continue if there is no intervention, or - increases the risk of serious non-compliance, or - if continued, could significantly increase risks to, or jeopardize the safety, welfare, and/or rights of subjects or others, or - if continued, could decrease potential benefits (the scientific integrity of the research).

-Serious non-compliance: Non-compliance that potentially creates an increase in risks to subjects, adversely affects the rights, welfare and safety of the research subjects or adversely affects the scientific integrity of the study.
+Serious non-compliance: Non-compliance that creates an increase in risks to subjects, adversely affects the rights, welfare and safety of the research subjects or adversely affects the scientific integrity of the study.
 Willful violation of policies and/or federal regulations may also constitute serious non-compliance.